bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

    if you're worried about rounding in floating point values.
 4. It doesn't make testing easier for you, especially if you work with stringified arrays.
-5. The current error message doesn't preserve whitespace, so if a user returns `"a      value"` instead of `"a value"`, he might not notice this.
+5. The current error message doesn't preserve white space, so if a user returns `"a      value"` instead of `"a value"`, he might not notice this.

 That being said, if you provide a fitting story or motivation, feel free to make